jakezatecky/react-dual-listbox/README.md

 ### Action/Button Alignment

-By default, the movement buttons are aligned to the center of the component.
+By default, the component arranges movement buttons to the center.
 Another option is to align these actions to be above their respective lists:

 ``` jsx
 render() {